MajaLinder/SEMFIRE/README.md

 - hover over the line markers and get prompted with a tooltip showing the cumulative percentage,
 - click on the 80 % line to mark the corresponding bar segments,
 - customize the settings of colors, font style and font size.

+[insert use case diagram]

+> System Architecture

+The Pareto mod retrieves data from the Spotfire API in the index.ts file.
+The data is transformed and set in a Pareto interface that is used to render the different parts.
+This architectural decision enhances reusability as the Pareto funtionalities are not directly connected with the data from the API.

+[insert component diagram]

 ## GitFlow ##